wangsuohuijia/Accenture_capstone/README.md

 this is a project for Accenture company.

 Project title:
-Chattier Bots: The use of sentiment analysis to increase the performance of end-to-end dialogue systems
+Using sentiment analysis to identify the positive sentiment from customers in end-to-end dialogue systems

-data sourse:
+Data sourse:
 yelp data, twitter data, IMDB data, Ubuntu corpus

-models:
+Models:
 Random Forest, Logistic regression, SVC, LSTM

-purpose:
+Purpose:
 use models to train yelp data and twitter data, and then apply these models on IMDB data. choose the best one and do sentiment analysis on Ubuntu corpus. plot the sentiment changes and do analysis about improving the chatbot performance.

+NB：
+as for some

 注明！！！！